This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 We spent a good amount of time trying to find wifi to book a hostel and to find a way out of the bus station, but without luck.
 We even considered buying a local SIM card with a data plan, but there is a stupid law, that only Moldavian citizen is allowed to buy SIM cards.
-Luckily the guy at Orange store helped us by sharing his mobile data.
+Luckily the guy at the Orange store helped us by sharing his mobile data.
 I used that opportunity and quickly booked a hostel for the next 2 nights.

-We had a tight schedule and I was afraid of spending too much time in Chisinau at the expense of shorter stay in Lviv.
-But it is just common sense to spend full Friday and Saturday night at one place and not to hop from one city to another and waste precious time on the road.
+We had a tight schedule and I was afraid of spending too much time in Chisinau at the expense of a shorter stay in Lviv.
+But it is just common sense to spend full Friday and Saturday night in one place and not to hop from one city to another and waste precious time on the road.

 The first driver we asked tried to scam us offering 150 MDL for a ride.
 My estimate was 50 MDL so a negotiated hard.
 When I tried to push down the price to 80 MDL, he gave up and stormed away.
-There were another taxi few meters further, that looked legit.
+There was another taxi a few meters further, that looked legit.
 So I start negotiation with an offer for 100 MDL.

 The second later my colleague lost his nerve and jumped into the car giving the driver 100 MDL.
 I think I could negotiate the price down to 80 MDL, but we will never know.
 Don’t get me wrong, I don’t mind paying such amounts when visiting poor countries like Moldova.
 I just want a fair deal and not be screwed by default.

-The taxi took us straight to the hostel Tapyok, a really cozy guesthouse subtly hidden in the backyard of the local childcare clinic.
+The taxi took us straight to the hostel Tapyok, a cozy guesthouse subtly hidden in the backyard of the local childcare clinic.
 At the reception, we were welcomed by a kind and beautiful Moldavian blonde, who restored our faith in Moldavia after our horrifying experience at the border and bus station.

 After check-in, we went to explore the nearby area looking for a restaurant.
 By a random chance, we bumped into the Kozlovna, a popular Czech restaurant.
 We were surprised to see a Czech restaurant in Chisinau, so we went in.
 To our surprise, no one spoke a word in Czech.
 We found out that the owner was only franchising the brand and beer supply, nothing more.